Agency Is Not Reward

 This is not an academic refinement.
 The distinction between blind occupancy and admissible agency is the fault line running under the whole problem of aligning capable artificial systems.

 Yet future-cone language is not itself the fix, because occupancy is exactly the frame a power-seeking system would satisfy on its way to catastrophe.
-Once we admit that strategic systems preserve future action-space, the real questions arrive all at once.
+Once we admit that strategic systems preserve future action-space, five questions follow.
 Whose action-space is being preserved?
 By what means?
 Under what constraints?
 At whose expense?
 With what legitimacy?
 Entropy does not answer those questions.
 Optionality does not answer them.
 Occupancy does not answer them.
 Only a normative filter does — which is why Axionic alignment is a matter of domain constraint rather than value loading, a line of argument that belongs to a later volume and that I only flag here.

 Ramírez-Ruiz and Moreno-Bote outgrew reward.
-What remains is to outgrow blind expansion — to see that the future which matters is not merely the open one, but the one an agent can keep open while remaining, recognizably, an agent.
-That is where the physics of agency has to hand off to something the physics alone cannot supply.
-It is also where this volume’s first task is finished.
-With reward dethroned and admissibility named, the ground is clear to ask what a “future” physically is — which returns us to the branching structure of the world itself, and to the Quantum Branching Universe.
+The next task is to outgrow blind expansion — an open future matters only if an agent can keep it open while remaining recognizably itself.
+Physics cannot supply that admissibility test.
+With reward dethroned and admissibility named, the volume turns to what a “future” physically is — the branching structure of the world itself, and the Quantum Branching Universe.